williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 start configuring the widget for your specific needs.

 The Okta Sign-In Widget is fully customizable via CSS and JavaScript.
-Stylistic customizations (how the widget looks) are done via CSS.
-Customizations of widget features (how the widget works), as well as text labels for the widget, are done via JavaScript.
+Change how the widget looks with CSS, and change how the widget works, including modifying text labels, with JavaScript.

 The sections below go into detail on how to customize the Okta Sign-In Widget using CSS and JavaScript.